vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/ui-plugins.md

 ```

 This example configuration will result in the @cds/core being excluded from the UI plugin build
-and the Cloud Director is expected to provide this library for the plugin.
+and the VMware Cloud Director is expected to provide this library for the plugin.

 ### Build/Run